ahmadbilaldev/Survey-Filler/README.md

 - In Chrome, open `chrome://extensions`.

-- Enable Developer Mode by clicking the toggle switch next to Developer mode.
+- Enable Developer Mode by clicking the toggle switch in the top right corner.

 - Click the LOAD UNPACKED button and select the extension directory you just unzipped.

 Ta-da!
 The extension has been successfully installed.
 It will automatically work when you're submitting surveys.

-## To-Dos
+## What's Next?

 - [ ] Improve popup, it just shows the title currently
 - [ ] Improve the options alert